tmlaDesign/A_Random_Quote_Generator/README.md

-# techDegreeProject3
+# Tech Degree Project 3
- My third tech degree project
+This is my third tech degree project.